Experiments

 Synchrotron and X-Ray tube experiments

-In concert.experiments.synchrotron and concert.experiments.xraytube implementations of Radiography, SteppedTomography, ContinuousTomography and SteppedSpiralTomography, ContinuousSpiralTomography and GratingInterferometryStepping are implemented for the two different source types.
+In concert.experiments.synchrotron and concert.experiments.xraytube experiment classes for Radiography, SteppedTomography, ContinuousTomography and SteppedSpiralTomography, ContinuousSpiralTomography and GratingInterferometryStepping are implemented for the two different source types as local and remote experiments.

 In the standard configuration, all tomography and radiography experiments first acquire the dark images, then the flat images and the projection images of the sample at the end.
 This order can be adjusted by the swap() command.